Whats in a name?

 But the struggle against extremism?
 What the hell is that?
 Whose extremism?
 Only Arabs?
 What about Palestinians?
 Israeli settlers, anti-abortion protestors, socialists?
 Those weird folks who plaster college campuses in anti-circumcision propaganda?

 The war on terror promised a fight against a tactic universally recognized as savage.
 The war against extremism is a war against ideology.
 Againt opinion.
 Against thought and feeling and belief.
-And as many of us domestically could be called extremists -- Dobsen and Robertson certainly fit my definition, and Tom Coburn would certainly like to lead his very own fanatic legion --
+And as many of us domestically could be called extremists -- Dobsen and Robertson certainly fit my definition, and Tom Coburn would certainly like to lead his very own fanatic legion -- that means we'll be defining what opinions are out of bounds and in sights of this struggle.

 I'm not one to call the Bush administration fascists.
 I've never thought they'd cancel the 2008 election or declare martial law.
 Hell, I don't think they've the balls to institute a draft.
 But my comfort with them, with anybody, is not so great that I don't get chills when they switch to a rhetorical formulation of obvious use in turning an external struggle inward against domestic enemies.
 "The struggle against extremism" could as easily apply to Morocco as Montana, Saudi Arabia as Southern California, and that, frankly, should scare us all, at least a little bit.
 Words, as Orwell always said, are important.
 If the public begins to believe in the struggle against extremism with the force that we all believed in the GWOT, the later step of some charismatic leader, to turn that phrase and frame against a homegrown group he considers dangerous or unwanted, becomes a small one indeed.